DavidPinilla1/Trello-Full-Stack/readme.md

 - [x] MongoDB added as database
 - [x] Task mongoose model defined
 - [x] Color picker library used to select colors in the frontend
+- [x] To Do, Doing and Done columns added